Jagadguru Shri Kripalu Ji Maharaj - A Short Biography

 Maharaj Ji often left home for long intervals.

-degrees were awarded to him in Indore.
+he returned to Mahu Chhawani and stayed until 1945.
 Due to his exceptional ability, Shri Maharaj

-Ji completed the equivalent of many years of study in Indore in just 2 ½ years.
+Ji completed the equivalent of many years of study in just 2 ½ years, receiving the following degrees:

-The most remarkable aspect of his recitation is that he never studied scripture.
+The most remarkable aspect of his recitation is that Shri Maharaj Ji never studied scripture.

 In addition, all this study was taking place while he was giving a constant stream

-In 1938, at the age of sixteen, Shri Maharaj Ji retreated into the dense forests
+In 1938, at the age of 16, Shri Maharaj Ji retreated into the dense forests

 near Sharbhang Ashram in Chitrakoot and then to the forests near Vanshivat, Vrindavan.